NathbuildsAi/n8n_portfolio/README.md

 AI productivity systems

-You can copy the workflow and modify it for your own automation. :)
+Feel free to copy the workflow and adapt it for your own automation projects.